fbpx

 The Present Market Scenario of Insulated Packaging

-Then what could have led to the need to look for alternative materials for thermal insulation packaging?
+Then, what could have led to the need to look for alternative materials for thermal insulation packaging?

-It is because the government regulations to ban or restrict the use of these materials to control environmental pollution have limited their use as well as manufacturing.
+This is because government regulations to ban or restrict the use of these materials to control environmental pollution have limited their use as well as manufacturing.
 As a result, a need arises to look for natural materials such as national wool and cellulose.
 Though these natural materials are environmentally friendly with similar insulation performance, the manufacturing cost is higher than EPS and PE.
 (Source)

 Who are the key players in the thermally insulated packaging domain?